 Once the water has reached a boil, bring the heat down, cover the pot/pan, and let it simmer until the rice has absorbed all the water and is tender, which should take about 45 minutes at most (I advise keeping an eye on your rice throughout the cooking period, though, at least the first few times, to make sure you’ve got the timing right).

-Once your rice has hit the desired texture and doneness level, turn off the heat and let the pot sit for about ten minutes before you take off the lid.
-Then, fluff the rice with a fork, et voila!
+Once your rice has hit the desired texture and doneness level, turn off the heat and let the pot sit for about ten minutes before removing the lid.
+Then, fluff the rice with a fork, and voila!
 A cup of perfectly cooked brown rice, ready to serve and relish on its own or accompanied by a delicious curry or stew.

-I also use cooked brown rice as ingredients in various recipes, such as stir-fries and poke bowls, and as a healthy alternative to white rice in recipes that use white rice.
+I also use cooked brown rice as an ingredient in various recipes, such as stir-fries and poke bowls, and as a healthy alternative to white rice in recipes that use white rice.

-How To Cook Brown Rice On Stove: The Final Word
+How To Cook Brown Rice On Stove: Summing Up

 Brown rice is an excellent addition to any diet, with higher levels of nutrition (since the grain’s outer layer is intact) and a beautifully strong, nutty flavour that pairs perfectly with punchy accompaniments such as soy sauce, ginger, fish, etc.

 Cooking brown rice isn’t that hard and majorly comes down to nailing the rice-to-water ratio.
-It may take a little practice and experimentation to find what works best for your palette, but once you do, I guarantee you’re going to get hooked!
+Finding what works best for your palette may take some practice and experimentation, but I guarantee you’ll get hooked once you do!

 Happy cooking!